casper-network/docs-1.5.X/source/docs/casper/concepts/serialization/primitives.md

 ### Key {#clvalue-key}

-`Key` values serialize as a single byte tag representing the variant, followed by the serialization of the data that variant contains.
+`Key` values serialize as a single byte tag representing the variant, followed by the serialization of the data that the variant contains.
 For most variants, this is simply a fixed-length 32-byte array.
 The exception is `Key::URef`, which contains a `URef`; so its data serializes per the description above.
 The tags are as follows: `Key::Account` serializes as `0`, `Key::Hash` as `1`, `Key::URef` as `2`.

 ### CLType {#clvalue-cltype}